JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Additional Experiment Analysis

 However, the slight decline in evaluation effectiveness also indicates that the knowledge guidance provided in the suggestions is not fully aligned with the related questions.
 This may be because the overlapping entities between these related questions and seed questions do not correspond to core knowledge concepts.
 For example, suggestions centered on "blood type" may be transferred to a question where "serum" is the core knowledge concept, resulting in a partial mismatch.

-The above experiment results demonstrate that the evaluation suggestions provided by Agent-as-Interviewer are not only applicable to seed questions but can also be transferred to other questions that share relevant core knowledge concepts.
+The above experiment results demonstrate that the evaluation suggestions provided by JudgeAgent are not only applicable to seed questions but can also be transferred to other questions that share relevant core knowledge concepts.